 “AIOps is gearing up to become the next big thing in IT management...When the power of AI is applied to operations, it will redefine the way infrastructure is managed.”

 AIOps tools ingest a wide variety of data (logs, metrics, APIs, and text) to analyze historical behavior and predict future IT performance.
 Most enterprises today use AIOps to handle anomaly detection and root cause analysis.
 In the future, machine-learning powered insights will help transform IT operations and overall business performance by overcoming the complexities of the day-to-day IT management and free up room for greater enterprise innovation.

 What's driving accelerated AIOps adoption over the next five years?
 Two chief developments call for a new way of doing things:

-Enterprises have also adopted new-age infrastructure workloads like containers, serverless, and smart machines, for fixing technical debt, unleashing agility, and taking advantage of new business opportunities.
+AIOps adoption is also critical for new-age infrastructure workloads like containers, serverless, and smart machines, for fixing the technical debt, unleashing agility, and taking advantage of new business opportunities.